-Summary 2017: Although no applications for new large residential projects were submitted to the City in 2017, the City routinely discusses the option and benefits of early neighborhood meetings with the applicant for all major residential projects.
-Most times these discussions occur during the Planner Consultation phase of the application process, but also occur later in the process if/when appropriate or necessary.
+Summary 2018: Although no applications for new large residential projects were submitted to the City in 2018, the City routinely discusses the option and benefits of early neighborhood meetings with the applicant for all major residential projects.
+Most times these discussions occur during a formal or informal Planner Consultation phase of the application process, but also occur later in the process if/when appropriate or necessary.